Introduction

 - The data flowing in or out of the system is encrypted.

-- Place monitoring systems to identify unauthorized users.
+- Place monitoring systems to identify unauthorised users.

 - All wireless access points should use the WPA protocol.